• About

 Poppy seed filling for hamantaschen or other pastries and baked goods is a great addition to your baking arsenal.
 I will show you how to make the base recipe flavored with lemon and so many optional flavor additions.

-You will also love my olive oil hamantaschen dough.
+You may also love my olive oil hamantaschen dough, Mexican wedding cookie dough, prune lekvar and apricot butter.

 For ease of browsing, find all of my Purim recipes in one place.